ishrawat/BillingApp/README.md

 # Restaurant Billing App

 The Restaurant Billing App is a Python application with a GUI that allows users to place orders, calculate totals, generate receipts, and save order details.
+This entire app is developed with help of AI

 ## Features